coedotnet/Lab1-GraphQL/README.md

 # Lab1-GraphQL
-This repository contains an GraphQL Webapi Lab made for learning purposes.
+This repository contains a GraphQL Webapi Lab made for learning purposes.
 This project is managed by the .Net COE.

 ## Getting Started